orbeon/orbeon-forms-doc/xforms/tutorial/installation.md

 Tomcat is the container application into which Orbeon Forms deploys.
 Follow these steps to download and install Tomcat if you don't have it installed yet:

-1. Download Tomcat 6 from the Apache web site at http://tomcat.apache.org/download-60.cgi..
+1. Download Tomcat 6 from the [Apache web site](http://tomcat.apache.org/download-60.cgi).

 2. Install Tomcat as per the instructions.
 If you downloaded the installer version (Windows only), run the installer.
 If you downloaded a compressed archive, uncompress it to the location of your choice.
 We call the install location `TOMCAT_HOME` (on windows, this could be `c:/Program Files/Apache/Tomcat`, on a Unix system, `/home/jdoe/tomcat`, etc.).